Important Travel Document Information – Please Read

 What is a ‘France Visa’?

-When applying for a visa to France, in most cases you will require a Schengen visa.
+When applying for a French Visa, in most cases you will require a Schengen visa.
 This visa gives you the right to enter France.
 The type of Schengen Visa you apply for will depend on the length of your stay in France and the reasons for your visit.

 Your visit to France can be for tourism, business, study, or visiting, family/friends.
 90 days or less is considered a short stay, and you must apply for a short-stay visa.
 Alternatively, if you intend to stay in France for longer than 90 days, you must apply for a long-stay national visa.

 The requirements and application procedures for Schengen visas to France are outlined below.
 In general, applicants must submit their visa applications, including all required documentation, to the Diplomatic Mission or approved visa application centres on time.
 Please note that the required documentation may vary based on the duration and purpose of your stay and your visa type.

 First, a passport with at least two blank pages and a minimum validity of ninety days following the conclusion of travel.
 Copy of the first sheet, including personal info

 Next, the Visa application form is filled out and signed, along with two biometric pictures no older than six months.
 Then, your documentation of travel with confirmed ro